Drexel 3976: Scoring

+Theatrical music

+"By the Restoration in 1660, Locke was England's leading composer."

+Locke was known to have written music for at least eleven and possibly as many as twenty dramatic works, which would have resulted in over 100 instrumental movements.

 Holman observed that the copyist was probably working from scores (rather than parts) in creating Drexel 3976.
 He notes that on a few occasions the copyist erroneously copied the wrong part in to the score, and chose to cross out the score and start again.

 Holman described the copyist as an experienced copyist who was working "two stages removed" from Locke's manuscript scores.
 Based on his experience in observe contemporaneous scores starting with works in G major and G minor, Holman reasoned that the copyist was working from incomplete sources.
 (The manuscript itself does not show evidence of having its initial pages removed.)

 From its title we know that "The Rare Theatrical" contains music for theatre works.
 The lack of identifying titles for each work makes it hard to associate any composition with any specific play.

 Holman was frustrated by the organization of "The Rare Theatrical."
 He knew that composers did not feel a need to maintain the same key for music heard during the intervals.
 But "The Rare Theatrical" is organized by key.
 Holman reasoned that, just as the copyist was a few stages away from the original manuscripts, so too the organization of the various works was also at some remove from their original contexts.

 Holman observed that three of the original seven sections of the manuscript are missing.
 He hypothesized that it once could have contained as many as twenty-three theatre suites, and thus could have made a near-comprehensive collection of Locke's theatre music.

 Homan noted that many of Locke's "curtain tunes" functioned like overtures and were to be played prior to the stage action.
 In terms of their structure, Holman noted that many of them resemble the typical form found in French overtures (consisting of two contrasting parts).
 Despite this French influence, Locke's works in "The Rare Theatrical" are labeled "curtain tunes."
 Beginning in the 1680s would English composer use the word "overture" with greater frequency.
 Holman found greater interest in those curtain tunes that do not conform to the French form.

 Of the title, the meaning of the word "theatrical" refers to a collection music from the theatre, perhaps characteristic of grammatical irregularities sometimes found in the Restoration period.
 The word "rare" was used in the seventeenth century to indicate "uncommon excellence or merit."
 Holman suggests that if Locke did not designate the collection with that title (not impossible, given his apparently high opinion of himself), it could have derived from an early owner of the collection.
 Holman states the possibility that Edward Jones might have rescued the original title when he had the collection rebound.